 First, although the economy is developing, the comparative lack of medical and healthcare resources has led to an increased risk of mortality from T2DM.
 The International Diabetes Federation (IDF) found that low and middle income countries, especially those developing from low to middle income ones, had the highest diabetes mortality^[2,3,37].
-Meanwhile, the lack of timely medical and healthcare treatment for complications^[38,39] due to poverty could also increase the risk of T2DM mortality.
-Among the deaths in this study, in terms of the places of death, more than 60% (65.23%) of the deaths occurred at home.
-Meanwhile, although economy was developing in high-risk the counties/districts in this study, T2DM is a costly disease owing to its chronic nature^[40,41].
-Previous literature^[42-45] demonstrated that the average annual expenditure for T2DM in low- and middle-income countries ranged from USD 29.91 to USD 237.38, including direct and indirect costs; in China, the average annual expenditure for diabetes patients in rural areas reached CNY 6,450 (approximately USD 998.46), and that in cities was CNY 15,652 (approximately USD 2,442.93), accounting for approximately 46% of per capita disposable income in 2016.
+Meanwhile, the lack of timely medical and healthcare treatment for complications [38,39] due to poverty could also increase the risk of T2DM deaths.
+Among the death cases in this study, in terms of the location of death, more than 60% (65.23%) of the deaths occurred at home.
+Meanwhile, although the economy was developing in high-risk counties/districts in this study, T2DM is a costly disease owing to its chronic nature $^{[40,41]}$.
+Previous literature $^{[42-45]}$ demonstrated that the average annual expenditure for T2DM in low- and middle-income countries ranged from USD 29.91 to USD 237.38, including direct and indirect costs; in China, the average annual expenditure for diabetes patients in rural areas reached CNY 6,450 (approximately USD 998.46), and that in cities was 15,652 (approximately USD 2,442.93), accounting for approximately 46% of per capita disposable income in 2016.
 In contrast to the IDF, the high-risk counties/districts in this study, especially those ranking among the top three, were developing from lower-middle income towards upper-middle income in the emerging economy according to the World Bank Analytical Classification criteria from 2014 to 2018^[32].
 Therefore, the above expenses would still lead to a heavy economic burden for a lifetime once the disease is diagnosed, which would probably hamper people from continuing medical treatment and going to hospitals.

 Figure 2.
 The map of RRs (relative risks) of T2DM (type 2 diabetes mellitus) mortality in Guangdong Province, China from 2014 to 2018.
-GS(2019)1822.
+GS(2020)4619.

 Second, the pilot exploration in the two districts and the county with the highest, second-highest, and high mortality rates found that CO was significantly associated with T2DM deaths.
-This result is consistent with a few previous studies in which CO significantly exposure was associated with gestational diabetes mellitus (GDM) and increased GDM severity in a cohort living in Northeast China^[46-49].
-A retrospective population-based cohort studv^[50] showed that CO poisoning made people more susceptible to diabetes due to the possible disruption of the endocrine system caused by hypoxic injury, with impacts on oxidative stress and endothelial dysfunction^[51-54].
-As an air pollutant, CO has not received much attention when analyzing the association between pollution and diabetes outcomes compared to PM2.5, PM10, NO2, SO2 and
+This result is consistent with a few previous studies in which CO significantly associated exposure was gestational diabetes mellitus (GDM) and increased GDM severity in a cohort living in Northeast China^[46-49].
+A retrospective population-based cohort study^[50] showed that CO poisoning made people more susceptible to diabetes due to the possible disruption of the endocrine system caused by hypoxic injury, with impacts on oxidative stress and endothelial dysfunction^[51-54].
+As an air pollutant, CO has not received much attention when analyzing the association between pollution and diabetes outcomes compared to PM{2.5}, PM10, NO2, SO2 and

 Figure 3.
-The Power Regression Fitting the Relationship between GDP per Capita (gross domestic product per capita) and RRs (relative risks) in 30 Counties/Districts in Guangdong Province, China from 2014 to 2018.
+The Power Regression Fitting the Relationship between gross domestic product per capita values (GDP per capita values) and relative risks (RRs) in 30 Counties/Districts in Guangdong Province, China from 2014 to 2018.